Skip to Content

 Pillar Pages

-The World of API simplified – API Integration and API Management
+The World of API Simplified – API Integration and API Management

-1. Executive summary: World of API
+1. Executive summary: API integration and API management

-3. What is an API?
+2. What is an API?

 The risk of overloading the provider with too many individual requests and the administrative overhead associated with the large number of individual requests (e.g., for checking access authorizations) are also reasons why APIs are less suitable for mass data processing and batch processes than classic asynchronous communication protocols (e.g., EDI).